-Spices are natural flavoring elements most often in dried form but sometimes fresh (ginger for instance).
-Herbs are fresh leaves, stems, flowers, etc. that may also be found in dried form.
-I cover herbs in a separate document Herbs & Leaves but there are links from here to some of them that have a spice-like usage.
+Spices are natural flavoring elements, most often dried seeds, but some, mostly roots, are Fresh.
+Herbs are fresh leaves, stems, and flowers, that may also be found in dried form.
+Herbs ar on a separate page Herbs, Leaves & Flowers.

 Most of our well known spices are grown in tropical coastal regions of India and Southeast Asia, but a few are from the tropics of the Americas.
-From ancient times they have been a major article of trade to Europe and the Mediterranean region.
+From ancient times, spices have been a major article of trade to Europe and the Mediterranean region.
 The trade was long controlled by Arab and Venetian monopolies, making spices absurdly expensive.

 The best place to buy spices is from an ethnic grocer or importer who services a large community that uses those spices.
 Supermarket spices may have been years getting to you.
-Comparing ground turmeric from your local supermarket with that from an Indian grocer is a revelation.
+Comparing ground turmeric from your local supermarket with that from an Indian market will be a revelation.

 Since ground spices degrade so rapidly it is better to buy them whole and grind as needed.A small whirling blade coffee grinder does a remarkable job of grinding spices in just seconds.
 Gun it a few times, then turn it upside down and whack it with the palm of your hand to shake the spice into the lid.

 Store spices, whole or ground, in tightly sealed containers in a cool dark place.
 Direct sunlight is very destructive to spices.
 Buy in quantities that will be used up in about a year for whole spices, 6 months or less for ground.

 Black pepper declines very rapidly after grinding but is used so frequently I don't want to grind it every time.
 I grind a tablespoon or so every week and keep it in one of those ultra-tiny "must be good for something" gift basket jam jars, to be spooned out as needed.